Skip to main content

-Menopause and life stage
+Menopause and Life Stage

 Menopause is a topic of interest; shortages of HRT and access to it, prescriptions for women at reduced cost and workplace policies to support women are all in focus.
 There was a lot of scare mongering about HRT in past decades and risks of medication were magnified.
 Now HRT is produced in different ways to mitigate risk and access to HRT is getting easier.
 Most women won’t need HRT and there are other complimentary therapies and herbal treatments that can reduce troubling symptoms alongside life style changes.
 But the cessation of menstruation goes beyond the diagnosis and medication of physical and mental symptoms.
 It goes beyond the quick-fix reasonable adjustments at work by ‘buying up fans’ for the offices for female workers ‘of a certain age’.